Travel Tips - Visit the World's Top 5 Travel Destinations!

 The Giusti Garden

-Another site that offers incredible views of the city is Giardino Giusti (the Giusti Garden), a 16th century Renaissance multi-tiered garden so magnificent that it inspired its most famous visitor, the great music composer, Mozart.
+Another site that offers incredible views of the city is Giardino Giusti (the Giusti Garden on the grounds of the Giusti Palace), a 16th century Renaissance multi-tiered garden so magnificent that it inspired its most famous visitor, the great music composer, Mozart.
 This lush and sculpted garden is located on the same side of the river as the Roman Theatre near the bridge Ponte Nuovo.
 One of the oldest gardens in all of Italy, this garden has flowers, cypress trees, a labyrinth, grottos, fountains, and statues throughout.

 Castelvecchio (The City Art Museum)